In Conclusion WCC

 unfortunately left with a

-predisposition to discount ideas that are different from our own.
+predisposition to discount all ideas that are different from our own.
 Some respond to this

 need by choosing to remain uninformed.
 Others mask their intolerance in a defense that is